 Interviewing an employee who is leaving the business is good practice, particularly if you are regularly losing good people or an employee’s resignation has come out of the blue.

-If you don’t, you miss the opportunity to learn not only why the person is leaving (so you can look at changes to avoid further employee churn) but also gain practical insight into what it’s like to work for you and the way things work on the ground.
+If you don’t sit down and talk, you miss the opportunity to learn why the person is leaving (so you can look at changes to avoid further employee churn), as well as gaining practical insight into what it’s like to work for you and the way things work on the ground.

 In this article, we take a good look at exit interviews, who should do them and when, the technical aspects of setting them up, and reporting recommendations associated with exiting.